Proximity-enabled control of spin-orbit coupling in phosphorene symmetrically and asymmetrically encapsulated by WSe$_2$ monolayers: Band structure analysis

 The influence of different encapsulations on the spin-orbit proximity effect of phosphorene holes can be quantitatively described in terms of the effective spin-orbit Hamiltonian model, consistent with the ${\bf C}_{1{\rm v}}$ symmetry of the studied heterostructures.
 As shown in~\cite{MGK+23}, the spin-orbit splitting of phosphorene holes in the vicinity of the $\Gamma$ point can be expressed in terms of the linear-in-momenta spin-orbit field

-where the parameters $\lambda_1$, $\lambda_2$, and $\lambda_3$ need to be determined for each stacking.
+where $\sigma_{i}$, $i=x,y,z$, represents components of the Pauli matrix operator ${\bm \sigma}$ which is connected to the spin operator ${\bm S}$ via the relation ${\bm S}=(\hbar/2){\bm \sigma}$, while the parameters $\lambda_1$, $\lambda_2$, and $\lambda_3$ need to be determined for each stacking.
 In terms of the spin-orbit field that can be induced via the proximity effect, one can consider the $\lambda_1 k_x \sigma_y+\lambda_2 k_y \sigma_x$ terms as the in-plane spin-orbit field, triggered by breaking the horizontal glide mirror plane symmetry of the phosphorene ML.
-On the other hand, the $\lambda_3 k_x \sigma_z$ represents the out-of-plane spin-orbit field, present due to the broken twofold out-of-plane rotational symmetry.
+On the other hand, the $\lambda_3 k_x \sigma_z$ term represents the out-of-plane spin-orbit field, present due to the broken twofold out-of-plane rotational symmetry.

 The obtained spin-orbit parameters are gathered in Table~\ref{vdWinfluence}, obtained by fitting the spin-orbit Hamiltonian model to DFT data.
 In more detail, the spin-splitting of the top valence band of phosphorene around the $\Gamma$ point and spin-expectation values are fitted to the model, assuming the $X\Gamma$, $k_x\in(-\kappa,0)$, and $\Gamma Y$ path, $k_y\in(0,\kappa)$, where $\kappa=0.009\,\AA^{-1}$.
 The comparison between the DFT data and the model in the case of the Grimme-D2 vdW correction is given in Fig.~\ref{comparisonFIT}, for considered heterostructures, while the corresponding spin texture of the lower spin split branch is given in Fig.~\ref{spinTEXTURE}.
-Concerning the lower branch, the spin texture of the upper branch has the opposite sign, ${\bf s}({\bf k})_{\rm upper}=-{\bf s}({\bf k})_{\rm lower}$.
+Concerning the lower branch, the spin texture of the upper branch has the opposite sign, ${\bf s}({\bf k})_{\rm upper}=-{\bf s}({\bf k})_{\rm lower}$, where ${\bf s}({\bf k})$ represents the spin expectation values of the operator ${\bf S}$, ${\bf s}({\bf k})=\langle {\bf S}({\bf k}) \rangle$, at a ${\bf k}$ point of the Brillouin zone.

 What can be concluded from the effective spin-orbit parameters?
 First, we notice that in symmetric IPI heterostructures, the in-plane spin-orbit field is strongly suppressed, while the intensity of the out-of-plane spin-orbit field is enhanced roughly twice with respect to the P/WSe$_2$ heterostructure~\cite{MGK+23}.
 Also, giant anisotropy of the spin splitting between the $\Gamma$X and $\Gamma$Y directions can be noticed, being proportional to $\sqrt{\lambda_1^2+\lambda_3^2}/|\lambda_2|$.
 On the other hand, in the asymmetric IPJ heterostructures, the out-of-plane spin-orbit field is strongly suppressed, whereas the in-plane spin-orbit field is much stronger than in symmetric IPI heterostructures, although still a few times weaker than in the P/WSe$_2$ bilayer~\cite{MGK+23}.
 The spin-splitting anisotropy is much less pronounced; by calculating $\sqrt{\lambda_1^2+\lambda_3^2}/|\lambda_2|$ for Grimme-D2, rvv10, and TS vdW corrections we get 0.87, 1.52, and 3.15 in the APB case and 0.91, 1.63, and 3.77 in the BPA case, respectively.
 Although the size of the spin splitting in the asymmetric case is similar to the Rashba effect of pristine phosphorene~\cite{KGF16}, the ratio of the spin splitting between the $\Gamma$X and $\Gamma$Y directions in pristine phosphorene in an electric field is equal to 1/3~\cite{KGF16}, showing different trends than in asymmetrically encapsulated phosphorene.